Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 Scalp massages are also a good way to connect with your partner.
 Try giving each other an at-home head massage with these tips from Monreal:

 1. Have your partner lie down or sit in a comfortable chair.
-If you’re using essential oils, start with a small amount.
+If you’re using essential oils, start with just a few drops and always dilute in a carrier oil (like jojoba or almond oil).
 Dip your fingertips in the oil.

 2. Focus on delivering slow, gentle strokes on your partner’s head and work up to light circular motions that go across their head.